-One of the leading reasons, however, is changing your dog’s diet.
-Switching from a processed to a high-meat diet is one of the best decisions you can make for your dog’s health, but if you don't give their gut enough time to adjust, diarrhea can quickly become a messy issue!
+Switching from a processed to a high-meat diet is one of the best decisions you can make for your dog’s health, but their gut needs enough time to adjust.

 How to transition safely to a raw diet

-If you’re ready to make the switch from processed dog food to a raw diet, you’re making an excellent choice for your beloved pet, but remember - good things take time.
+If you’re ready to make the switch from processed dog food to a raw diet, you’re making the right choice for your beloved pet, but remember - good things take time.

 It’s important to prepare your dog’s digestive system appropriately - and that means transitioning slowly and carefully.
 Be prepared for a slow transition of approximately 7-10 days.

-On day 1, try filling your dog’s food bowl with 75% old food and 25% new food.
+On day one, try filling your dog’s food bowl with 75% old food and 25% new food.
 You can then slightly increase the ratio of new food every day, but the key here is to stick with a similar protein.
-If your dog has been eating beef dog roll and kibble, for instance, then choose a beef recipe (such as ZIWI Peak Air-Dried Beef).
+If your dog has been eating beef dog roll and kibble, for instance, then start with a beef recipe (such as ZIWI Peak® air-dried beef).

 What to expect while transitioning